 The MSEPP degree is a joint program of the Department of Civil and Environmental Engineering and the School of Public Policy and Urban Affairs.
 The degree is designed for students with an engineering or scientific background who wish to pursue careers relevant to public policy organizations, such as local, state, and federal public agencies, industry organizations, technology assessment and reserach firms, and engineering and management consulting groups.

+Students enrolled in the MS in Engineering and Public Policy have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students should consult their faculty advisor regarding these options.
 The MS in Engineering and Public Policy can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 The MSEPP program approaches Masters-level education with a balanced treatment of engineering and public policy to empower students to understand and shape the development and deployment of engineering solutions to pressing or emerging societal needs, recognizing that societal constraints (perceptions, laws, regulations, economics, etc.) determine how engineering technologies are actually developed and deployed.
 Upon completion of the degree, students will be able to couple engineering solutions with analysis of the impact of public policy and societal constraints on these solutions.
 Conversely, students will be able to identify engineering constraints to proposed public policy solutions.